algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Test Plan.md

 ## Non-functional Tests

-### 1. Performance Testing
-- **Objective** : To assess responsiveness and fluidity of movements.
-- **Importance** : Guarantee a smooth user experience, especially for a game where responsiveness is key.

-### 2. Compatibility Testing
+### 1. Compatibility Testing
 - **Objective**: Ensure the game works on various operating systems and hardware configurations.
 - **Importance**: Provide a similar experience across different environments.

-### 3. Usability Testing
+### 2. Usability Testing
 - **Objective** : Evaluate ease of use and intuitiveness of controls.
 - **Importance** : Ensuring that the game is accessible and enjoyable for players.

 ## Conclusion

-A combination of functional (unit, integration, and systems) and non-functional (performance, compatibility, usability) testing is recommended for the Pac-Man project in NASM Assembly.
+A combination of functional (unit, integration, and systems) and non-functional (compatibility, usability) testing is recommended for the Pac-Man project in NASM Assembly.
 This approach provides comprehensive test coverage, ensuring quality, performance and an optimal user experience.

 ---
 # Risk Analysis